koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_25_img_1.md

+# The image 1 in slide 25 of lecture 9 contains:
 The image depicts a complex logistics and storage system arranged in an isometric view.
 It consists of several distinct areas and components, each labeled clearly.

 1. **Storage and Picking Areas**: